Airport turbulence: Assaults on TSA agents on the rise

 There are consequences for unruly, threatening or violent passengers.
 It can be a violation of TSA security regulations and federal law.

-Tavoloni, 45 of Salem, Oregon, was sentenced in federal court to three years’ probation, including three months of home detention for assaulting the two TSA officers at PDX.
+Tavoloni, 45, of Salem, Oregon, pleaded guilty in federal court to two felony counts for assaulting the two TSA officers at PDX.
+He was sentenced to three years’ probation, including three months of home detention.

 “TSA stands behind its officers and will not tolerate assaults and threats against our employees,” said the TSA in a statement.